-Press the key which sounds like the Greek letter you want to type.
-For example, to type ζ (zeta), press Z. Type accented letters with Ctrl — for example, to type ύ, ϋ or ΰ, hold Ctrl and press U one, two or three times.
+Press the key which sounds like the Greek symbol you want to type.
+For example, to type β (beta), press B. To type accented letters, type the letter (for example, υ), then press 1 to add the tonos or 2 to add the dialytika.
+You can also use Alt shortcuts — for example, to type ύ, ϋ or ΰ, hold Alt and press U one, two or three times.

-Press Ctrl + Enter to turn the Greek layout on and off.
+Press Alt + Enter to turn the Greek layout on and off.

 Stop the mouse over each button to learn its keyboard shortcut.